ZIP (file format): Implementation

 There are numerous .ZIP tools available, and numerous .ZIP libraries for various programming environments; licenses used include proprietary and free software.
 WinZip, WinRAR, Info-ZIP, ZipGenius, 7-Zip, PeaZip and B1 Free Archiver are well-known .ZIP tools, available on various platforms.
 Some of those tools have library or programmatic interfaces.

 Some development libraries licensed under open source agreement are libzip, libarchive, and Info-ZIP.
-For Java: Java Platform, Standard Edition contains the package "java.util.zip" to handle standard .ZIP files; the Zip64File library specifically supports large files (larger than 4 GB) and treats .ZIP files using random access; and the Apache Ant tool contains a more complete implementation released under the Apache Software License.
+For Java: Java Platform, Standard Edition contains the package "java.util.zip" to handle standard .ZIP files; the Zip64File library specifically supports large files (larger than 4 GiB) and treats .ZIP files using random access; and the Apache Ant tool contains a more complete implementation released under the Apache Software License.

 The Info-ZIP implementations of the .ZIP format adds support for Unix filesystem features, such as user and group IDs, file permissions, and support for symbolic links.
 The Apache Ant implementation is aware of these to the extent that it can create files with predefined Unix permissions.
 The Info-ZIP implementations also know how to use the error correction capabilities built into the .ZIP compression format.
 Some programs do not, and will fail on a file that has errors.

 The Info-ZIP Windows tools also support NTFS filesystem permissions, and will make an attempt to translate from NTFS permissions to Unix permissions or vice versa when extracting files.
 This can result in potentially unintended combinations, e.g. .exe files being created on NTFS volumes with executable permission denied.

 Versions of Microsoft Windows have included support for .ZIP compression in Explorer since the Microsoft Plus! pack was released for Windows 98.
 Microsoft calls this feature "Compressed Folders".
+Native support was added as of the year 2000 in Windows ME.
 Not all .ZIP features are supported by the Windows Compressed Folders capability.
 For example, encryption is not supported in Windows 10 Home edition, although it can decrypt.
 Unicode entry encoding is not supported until Windows 7, while split and spanned archives are not readable or writable by the Compressed Folders feature, nor is AES Encryption supported.
+Windows .zip support stemmed from an acquisition of "VisualZip" written by Dave Plummer.

+Apple has included built-in ZIP support in Mac OS X 10.3 (via BOMArchiveHelper, now Archive Utility) and later.
+Most free operating systems have built in support for ZIP in similar manners to Windows and macOS.

+OpenDocument Format (ODF) started using the zip archive format in 2005, ODF is an open format for office documents of all types, this is the default file format used in Collabora Online, LibreOffice and others.
 Microsoft Office started using the zip archive format in 2006 for their Office Open XML .docx, .xlsx, .pptx, etc. files, which became the default file format with Microsoft Office 2007.